9 Common Software Testing Myths and Facts

 Manual testing is a skill that we all build on; it is fundamental and our foundation.
 Automation testing is great.
 It is the closest thing to magic we have in our QA field.
 But considering one to be inferior or superior to the other is not the attitude we want to see in the field.

 Automation testers perform a manual testing role in some projects and manual testers perform automation in other cases.
 They are not mutually exclusive.
-In fact, the differentiation of testers as manual testers or automation testers is quite disturbing.
+The differentiation of testers as manual testers or automation testers is quite disturbing.
 Let us not encourage this culture.

 Misconception #2: